kaimitai/skyhigh_releases/readme.md

 # Sky High SkyRoads Editor

 Welcome to the Sky High release repository.
 Here we will post new releases of the software when they are available.
-The first release is scheduled for Saturday, June 26th, 2021 - so make sure to check back here then!
+The current version is 0.9.

 ### Editor Capabilities
 The editor in its current state is fairly capable, but we aim to add more functionality with time.
 As of now, the following functions will be available: